-This module's primary aim is to illustrate how physical and mental health can be maintained through the understanding of physical activity and nutrition.
-This module will enable students to reflect on their own health and lifestyle choices and how to incorporate good health behaviours into their lives.
+This module's primary aim is to illustrate how lifestyle can effect physical and mental well-being.
+This module will enable students to reflect on their own lifestyle choices and how to incorporate good health behaviours into their lives.

-The aim of this Module is to provide the student with:with the knowledge and understanding of the role physical activity and nutrition play in promoting and maintaining physical and mental health and well-being and how this could be applied to their own lives.
+The aim of this Module is to provide the student with: the knowledge and understanding of how physical activity and other lifestyle factors can influence physical and mental well-being.

 By the end of this module the student should be able to:

-1. Demonstrate knowledge and understanding of how lifestyle choices impact on health and well−being.
+4. Demonstrate knowledge and understanding of how lifestyle choices can affect physical and mental wellbeing.

 Teaching and Learning Work Loads

 For session 2020/21 the expectation is that the teaching and learning hours stated in this descriptor will form a mix of synchronous and asynchronous student/staff activity, with the majority of this being online.
 The exact pattern of this activity is likely to vary from the standard face-to-face hours listed below but the overall student effort remains the same.
 Up-to-date information on the delivery of the module can be found on the relevant module MLS site and on your student timetable.

 SCQF Level - The Scottish Credit and Qualifications Framework provides an indication of the complexity of award qualifications and associated learning and operates on an ascending numeric scale from Levels 1-12 with SCQF Level 10 equating to a Scottish undergraduate Honours degree.

 Credit Value – The total value of SCQF credits for the module.
 20 credits are the equivalent of 10 ECTS credits.
 A full-time student should normally register for 60 SCQF credits per semester.